What: on and off-trail backpacking in the Sierras.

 Burro Lake was a fine surprise and its intense turquoise blue color was something I had never previously seen in the Sierra.
 Virginia Peak was an easy ascent and the views and weather on top were good.
 As a reminder that autumn weather in the Sierras is not always stable, a thunderstorm hit just as I summited Excelsior Mountain so I got off as fast as I could.

-After ascending Virgina Pass I was hoping to climb Twin Peaks via the ridge that connects the two peaks, but icy snow forced me much further south along the ridge than I had planned, leaving me without enough time to climb both Twin Peaks and Virginia Peak.
+After ascending Virginia Pass I was hoping to climb Twin Peaks via the ridge that connects it and Virginia Peak, but icy snow forced me much further south along the ridge than I had planned, leaving me without enough time to climb both Twin Peaks and Virginia Peak.
 The ridgetop ascent to Twin Peaks would have included more 3rd class terrain that I felt comfortable doing quickly on a solo trip.

 The descent of Spiller Creek Canyon was an absolutely fabulous cross-country walk.
 The canyon is isolated, beautiful and remarkably easy to walk down.
 Big open meadows, a fine creek and lovely stands of trees made this place a pleasure to visit.

-What was most surprising to me on this trip was just how much snow remained pf the exceptionally heavy snowpack from the prior winter.
-There was more snow and it was at lower altitude than I can remember for many years past.
-It felt a lot more like late June or early July than mid-September.
+What was most surprising to me on this trip was just how much snow remained from the exceptionally heavy snowpack from the prior winter.
+There was more snow and it was at lower altitude than I can remember for many years past and it felt a lot more like late June or early July than mid-September.
 Many snowfields were covered with a layer of slippery rock-hard ice, and even at extremely low angles were not walkable without the crampons I did not have.
 This prevented me from going to a couple places I had planned to visit.
 The mountains always bring surprises and judgement and flexibility are necessary.